 Frequently Asked Questions – Faculty

-Faculty who have tenure or are tenure-track are eligible to be independent PSYC 395 mentors.
+Psychology and Neuroscience faculty who are tenure, tenure-track, or on the fixed-term teaching track are eligible to be independent PSYC 395 or NSCI 395 mentors.
 On the application, faculty in this position can be both a faculty sponsor and direct supervisor.

-Faculty who do not have tenure or graduate students who wish to serve as a PSYC 395 mentor must find a faculty sponsor (i.e. a tenure or tenure-track faculty member).
-Faculty in this position may eventually be eligible to serve as their own faculty sponsors, once they have mentored seven or more students, consistently followed PSYC 395 policies, and the research involved is relevant.
+Faculty who do not have tenure or graduate students who wish to serve as a PSYC 395 or NSCI 395 mentor must find a Psychology and Neuroscience faculty sponsor (i.e. a tenured, tenure-track, or fixed-term teaching track faculty mentor).
+Faculty in this position may eventually be eligible to serve as their own faculty sponsors, once they have mentored seven or more students, consistently followed PSYC/NSCI 395 policies, and the research involved is relevant.

 Here are a few ways to advertise: